 The Gallery is run by volunteers, both invigilators when it is open to the public and other helpers throughout the year.
 Please contact us if you would like to become more involved.

-The Fry’s online shop has a range of gifts suitable for Christmas presents, from textiles to books.
+The Fry’s online shop has a range of gifts, from textiles to books.

 Please click HERE for more information.

-The Fry receives no regular funding and the pandemic has continued to affect visitor numbers during 2021.
+The Fry receives no regular funding and the pandemic has affected visitor numbers during.
 Should you wish to contribute to our running costs, please use the button below.

 Become a member